 What are managed print services?

-Managed print services help organizations take stock of the printing supplies and technology they already have, streamline them to have the most efficient and effective setup possible, and then help them maintain appropriate supply levels in all areas.
+Managed print services (MPS) help organizations take stock of the printing supplies and technology they already have, streamline them to have the most efficient and effective setup possible, and then help them maintain appropriate supply levels in all areas.
 So what does that look like?

 - It starts with a full inventory of printing technology and supplies.
 Most companies have bought their equipment and supplies piecemeal and don’t even realize what they have or how everything works together.
 Managed print companies start by understanding what a company has.